daveabrock/daveabrock.github.io/_posts/2020-06-28-dev-discussions-shahed-chowdhuri.markdown

 - **A**PI Controllers in ASP .NET Core
 - **R**eal-time ASP .NET Core Web Apps with SignalR

-Over a span of 12 weeks from October to December 2018, I published these seemingly randomly-selected topics on ASP .NET Core.
+Over a span of 12 weeks from October to December 2018, I published these seemingly randomly-selected topics on ASP.NET Core.
 Eventually, I [revealed the hidden message “HAPPY NEW YEAR” just before the new year](https://wakeupandcode.com/aspnetcore/#aspnetcore2018).
 Knowing that I couldn’t pull off the same trick twice, I decided go with a new series in 2019.

 There are 52 weeks in a year, 26 weeks in half a year.
 This was the perfect opportunity to [cover 26 different topics from A-Z in 2019](https://wakeupandcode.com/aspnetcore/#aspnetcore2019), since there are also 26 letters in the alphabet.